 The past ten years has seen an explosion of interest from investors in environmental, social, and governance (ESG) issues when it comes to their investment decision-making.
-Now, more than ever, the sustainability performance of corporates is under scrutiny, a situation that has made business execs sit up and pay attention, responding to investor demands with renewed commitments and improved disclosure of non-financial issues.
+Now, more than ever, the sustainability performance of corporations is under scrutiny, a situation that has made business execs sit up and pay attention, responding to investor demands with renewed commitments and improved disclosure of non-financial issues.

-More and more fund managers are putting ESG investing at the heart of their stock-picking strategy, favouring companies with a sustainable, long-term strategy.
+More and more fund managers are putting ESG investing at the heart of their stock-picking strategy, favoring companies with a sustainable, long-term strategy.
 The Japanese government’s $1.3 trillion pension investment fund, for example, applies ESG to more of its assets than ever before, all based on low carbon outcomes.

 Mounting evidence suggests companies have been right to respond positively.
 New research by investment analysts MSCI has found “empirical evidence” that strong ESG performance translates to greater financial returns and lower risks.

-Now, this interest in the ESG performance is going further, focusing not only on what goes on within the boundaries of a company’s own operations but also the efforts being made to ensure supply chain impact and risk is minimised.
+Now, this interest in the ESG performance is going further, focusing not only on what goes on within the boundaries of a company’s own operations but also the efforts being made to ensure supply chain impact and risk is minimized.

 Here’s four developments that point to a growing awareness of ESG issues in supply chains among the investor community.

 - PRI calling on investors put pressure on companies over supply chain ESG risk